 Supplemental Pedagogy Experience

 Hamilton College Summer Program in Philosophy, Teaching Fellow, Clinton, New York, Summer 2019.
 Teaching assistant to Ann J. Cahill (Elon University) for a course titled “Aftermath and Backlash: Challenging Conversations about Race and Gender-based Violence”.
 This course emphasizes a metacognitive approach to cultivating discussion skills.
-You can learn more about it here.
+You can learn more about the course here.
+I also wrote about the experience here.

 Michigan High School Ethics Bowl, University of Michigan, Ann Arbor, Michigan.
 High school ethics coach and volunteer, September 2015-Present